Research: 61% of candidates care about this part of your job post most

 Your culture and mission.. don’t matter that much

-Too many job posts lead with the amazing culture and mission.
-But the heatmap shows: Candidates don’t care too much about what you write about your own culture.
 You need to practice what you preach – in this day and age, word travels about how you treat your candidates, and what your real culture looks like.
 So don’t bother talking about it too much in your job description.

 But candidates do indeed research your company, so your activity on the social channels matters!
 If your employees and yourself show the great vibe in the (virtual) office, chances are you will improve your employer brand and get more quality candidates.

-Interested to learn more about our Talent Attraction Technology?
+Want to learn more about our Talent Attraction Technology?